jessekelighine/vindent.vim/README.md

-All vindent motions (and text objects) that operates block-wise contains a two character string of `O`'s and `X`'s in their names, which indicates how a "text block" is determined.
+All vindent motions (and text objects) that operates block-wise contains a two character string of `O`'s and `X`'s in their names, which indicates how a "text block" is defined.
 More precisely, they are all named `vindent_motion_<A1><A2>_<A3>` or `vindent_object_<A1><A2>_<A3>` where...

 - `<A1>` indicates whether "empty lines" are IGNORED when finding the